Wishing you knew more about Aboriginal culture? Search no more.

 - survey catchments,

-- hunt for feral animals such as foxes or cats,
+- hunt for feral animals such as foxes, camels, buffalo, pigs or cats which threaten the delicate ecosystem of the bush,

 - record (new) plants,